You are currently viewing Sanity: Humanism Is a Dualism

 Sanity: Humanism Is a Dualism

-The book Sanity by Marcel Eschauzier presents an examination of the structural errors in secular dualistic Western thought.
+The book Sanity by Marcel Eschauzier examines the structural errors in secular dualistic Western thought.
 It argues that these errors contribute to a pervasive irrationality that threatens the very fabric of Western civilization.
 The author proposes a diagnosis of this condition and offers a cure through rational nondualism, which contrasts sharply with the prevailing moral absolutism.
-Rational nondualism stands as a philosophical bridge, harmonizing with both religious faith and secular thought while committing to neither.
+Rational nondualism stands as a philosophical bridge, stipulating rational rigor while acknowledging the irreducible mystery.

 Existentialist philosopher Sartre contemplating nonduality